Berish-Organization/berish-linq/README.md

 ```
 ## `distinct`

-> Returns distinct elements from a sequence by using the selectFunc to compare values.
+> Returns distinct elements from a sequence.
+Can be using with the **selectFunc** to distinct elements from a sequence by mapped values.

 Syntax: `public  distinct<K>(selectFunc?:  CallbackType<T, K>):  LINQ<T>`
 Example: